The origins and celebrations of Chinese New Year

 The origins of New Year Celebrations

-The tradition seems to have emerged from an ancient Chinese fable.
+The traditions of dragons, lanterns and firecrackers seems to have emerged from an ancient Chinese fable.
 The tale tells of a dreaded ocean dwelling beast known as the Nian, a vicious creature with the head of a lion and the body of a bull.
 Each spring, the Nian would come ashore and wreak havoc on a small Chinese village, destroying homes, and eating livestock.
 One year, a mysterious old wise man came to the village and told the village he knew of the beast’s weaknesses.
 He said that the Nian was incredibly afraid of loud noises, as well as the colour red.
 Taking the advice, houses and buildings were painted red and huge fires of crackling bamboo were made.
 Sure enough, Nian never returned to the village, and the villagers lived on in peace.

 If you’re wondering why so many images you see of Chinese New Year include red lanterns and the loud bang of firecrackers, look no further than this story.
 “In ancient times, the harsh winter would bring wild creatures to towns and villages.
 People found that, when burning bamboo in fire, it exploded and made loud bangs and crackling noises – enough to dispel fierce animals and evil demons.”